karendahlaarhus/IT2810-prosjekt2/README.md

 To run the app, write
 `npm start` in your terminal from the p2 folder.

-To run the tests, write `npm test` from the same folder.
+To run the tests, write `npm run test` from the same folder.